 The IronHouse take on the Bavarian hefeweizen style comes with bags of big, sweet malty flavours alongside touches of the banana and cloves you expect from the style.
 Highly carbonated and with a creamy mouthfeel, it’s a fruity and refreshing drop.

-A big, rich, welcoming beer, the IronHouse Porter comes crammed with malts from Australia, Germany and the UK that deliver layers of dark chocolate, caramel and the faintest touch of roastiness.
-Velvety in the mouth, it would make for a cracking dessert beer.
+A big, rich, welcoming beer, the IronHouse Porter comes crammed with six different malts from Australia, Germany and the UK that deliver layers of dark chocolate, caramel and the faintest touch of roastiness.
+East Kent Goldings add subtle hop character to a beer that’s velvety in the mouth, making for a cracking dessert beer.